AMHatch/ReactSoloProject/README.md

 Nicks Boots is a handmade boot manufacturer in Spokane, Wa.
 I am a fan of their product so i decided to remake a portion of their website, which has annoyed me in the past.
-Im using this project to familiarize myself with Material UI and Stripe Payment services
+Im using this project to familiarize myself with Material UI and Stripe Payment services.

----

 ![Screenshot Placeholder]()